open-sauced/intro/10-Types-of-contributions.md

 [Add More Information to Use This Template in the README ](https://github.com/open-sauced/100-days-of-oss-template/pull/8)

-*Contributing to documentation is a great way to help open-source projects and make them more accessible to everyone.
-If you have the skills and the interest, I encourage you to get involved!*
+Contributing to documentation is a great way to help open-source projects and make them more accessible to everyone.
+If you have the skills and the interest, I encourage you to get involved!

 ### Graphic Design

 Graphic design is a type of open-source contribution that involves creating visual assets, such as logos, icons, illustrations, website designs, and other graphical elements, for open-source projects.
 These visual assets play a significant role in enhancing the overall user experience and branding of the project.
 Graphic design contributions are important because they can make open-source software more appealing, user-friendly, and recognizable.

- ### *Here are some aspects of graphic design as a type of open-source contribution:*
+ ### Different graphic design open-source contributions

  - **Logo and Branding**: Designing a unique and memorable logo for an open-source project can help establish its identity and brand.
 A well-designed logo can make the project instantly recognizable and give it a professional image.

 *Example*